leadr-msu/topicmodeling-hst251/readme.md

-# Manually Topic Modeling the Panama Papers
+# Manually Topic Modeling Panama Papers News Coverage
 Created by Brandon Locke
 ## Learning Goals
 > * Demonstrate in simple language how topic modeling works
 > * Gain first-hand experience in locating and recognizing topics within a text
 > * Know strategies for analyzing corpora and investigating research questions with Topic Modeling Tool results

-## Panama Papers Controversy
+## "Panama Papers" News Story
 The ["Panama Papers"](https://en.wikipedia.org/wiki/Panama_Papers) were about 12 million leaked documents that shed light upon people around the world who were hiding money in offshore entities through the Panamanian company Mossack Fonseca.
-The news released in the immediate aftermath of the leak tended to focus on a wide range of issues from the technical aspects of a hack to the implications of various world leaders and celebrities who were exposed.
-Following the news, I selected 34 articles about the issue and extracted the text content into text folders ([see articles below](#all-articles).)
+The news coverage in the immediate aftermath of the leak tended to focus on a wide range of issues from the technical aspects of a hack to the implications of various world leaders and celebrities who were exposed.
+In the weeks following the leak, I selected 34 articles about the issue and extracted the text content into text folders ([see articles below](#all-articles).)

 ## Manual Topic Modeling Activity
 Prior to class: Read [Brett, Megan R. "Topic Modeling: A Basic Introduction."
 Journal of Digital Humanities.](http://journalofdigitalhumanities.org/2-1/topic-modeling-a-basic-introduction-by-megan-r-brett/)